MicrosoftDocs/azure-stack-docs/AKS-Hybrid/concepts-security-access-and-identity-options.md

 Applies to: AKS on Azure Stack HCI 23H2

-You can authenticate, authorize, secure, and control access to Kubernetes clusters in a variety of ways:
+You can authenticate, authorize, secure, and control access to Kubernetes clusters in various ways:

 - With Kubernetes role-based access control (Kubernetes RBAC), you can grant users, groups, and service accounts access to only the resources they need.
 - With Azure Kubernetes Service (AKS) enabled by Azure Arc, you can further enhance the security and permissions structure using Microsoft Entra ID and Azure RBAC.